Shahimti/Customer-Churn-Risk-Analysis-PowerBI/README.md

 This repository contains the following files:
 - README.md — Project documentation

-- Dashboard.pdf — A PDF export of the Power BI dashboard
+- Customer Churn Analysis Dashboard.pdf — A PDF export of the Power BI dashboard

-- Telecom_Churn.pbix — The Power BI file for interactive exploration
+- Customer Churn Analysis.pbit — The Power BI file for interactive exploration

 **Interactivity**